PA7FRN/kissTnc/Readme.md

 ## Description ##

 KissTnc is a C++ implementation of the TNC software for Arduino.
 It can be used for AX.25 / packet radio as well as for APRS applications.
-It is tested on the Arduino Nano and is compatible with the MicroAPRS.
-See http://unsigned.io/projects/microaprs/ for more information on MicroAPRS.
+It is tested on the Arduino Nano and is compatible with MicroAPRS and PA4RAZ APRS projects.
 The sketch and all used cpp and header files can be opened in the Arduino IDE.

 ## Hardware ##